ScriptSmith/reaper-site/platforms/reddit.md

 ## Creating an app

 To create a Reddit app, sign in and navigate to [https://www.reddit.com/prefs/apps/](https://www.reddit.com/prefs/apps/).
-At the bottom of the page, click the button the create an app.
+At the bottom of the page, click the button to create an app.

 Fill in the details and click `create app`